florianoversmake/terraform-provider-laravel/README.md

 A Terraform provider for managing Laravel Forge and Laravel Envoyer resources.
 This provider allows you to automate infrastructure provisioning and application deployment across these Laravel first-party services.

+The provider documentation is available at [Terraform Registry](https://registry.terraform.io/providers/florianoversmake/laravel/latest/docs).

+For more information about Laravel Forge, visit [Laravel Forge](https://forge.laravel.com/).

+For more information about Laravel Envoyer, visit [Laravel Envoyer](https://envoyer.io/).

 ## Features

 This provider allows you to manage resources across both Laravel Forge and Laravel Envoyer.